OpenSig/opensig-btc/README.md

 > opensig create wallet
 ```

-Create a new key and save it to the wallet...
+Create a new key and save it to the wallet with the label "Me"...
 ```
 > opensig create -s Me
 ```